tiefpunkt/Lora-TTNMapper-T-Beam/README.md

 You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 't-beam'.

-It is suitable for t-beam HW-Version up to V07.
-Higher versions (Soft-Power-Button) need different software.
+It is suitable for t-beam HW-Version up to V07 (use folder "uptoV07") and higher versions with Soft-Power-Button (use folder "fromV08").
+For version V08 and higher you also need [this library](https://github.com/lewisxhe/AXP202X_Library) from Lewis He.

 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).